 You’ve perhaps heard of the Flying Wallendas.
 You will not yet have heard of the Searching McIlroys.
 With my elder sisters Anne and Sue we formerly guaranteed answers in 15 minutes.
 We’ve now got it down to 5.
-And as soon as I post this blog entry, a search on “the Searching McIlroys” will bring you to this blog entry, and not to that golfer fellow Rory, who on the first of June was “still searching for answers.”
+And as soon as I post this blog entry, a search on “the Searching McIlroys” will bring you to this blog entry, and not to that golfer fellow Rory, who in April, after a big loss, told his mum “it’s only a game.”

 Metadata & Findability